Service Settings - Database configuration

 Timescale Cloud allows you to customize many TimescaleDB and PostgreSQL configuration options for each Service individually.
-Most configuration values for a Service are initially set in accordance with best practices given the compute and storage settings of the Service.
-Any time you increase or decrease the compute for a Service the most essential values are set to reflect the size of the new Service.
+Most configuration values for a service are initially set in accordance with best practices given the compute and storage settings of the service.
+Any time you increase or decrease the compute for a Service, the most essential values are set to reflect the size of the new service.

-There are times, however, when your specific workload may require tuning some of the many available TimescaleDB and PostgreSQL parameters.
+There are times, however, when your specific workload could require tuning some of the many available TimescaleDB and PostgreSQL parameters.
 By providing the ability to tune various runtime settings, Timescale Cloud provides the balance and flexibility you need when running your workloads in our hosted environment.

 To modify configuration parameters, first select the Service that you want to

 service details, with these tabs across the top:

 Overview, Operations, Metrics, Logs, and Settings.
 Select